Odia film policy

-In 2019 the state government decided to provide subsidy up to Rs 2.5 crore to filmmakers of English, Hindi or other language films that would promote Odisha and its culture, heritage and tourist destinations in their films.
-The decision was taken to encourage the filmmakers to shoot in Odisha.
-To enhance the ease of filming and facilitate the development of related institutions, the Odisha State Film Policy, 2019 proposes to implement a single window approval process for shooting of films in the state.
-It is proposed that all proposals for film cities, multiplexes and cinema halls will be facilitated through the government's single window for investors facilitation and tracking portal.
+In 2019, the state government decided to subsidies up to Rs 2.5 crore to filmmakers of English, Hindi or other language films that would promote Odisha and its culture, heritage and tourist destinations in their films.
+The decision was taken to encourage the filmmakers to shoot films in Odisha.
+To enhance the ease of filming and facilitate the development of related institutions, the Odisha State Film Policy 2019, proposed to implement a single window approval process for shooting of films in the state.
+It was proposed that all proposals for film cities, multiplexes and cinema halls will be facilitated through the government's single window for investors facilitation and tracking portal.

-Odia films which convey 'Aesthetic Excellence, high technical standards and Social relevance up to two additional eligible films by the same filmmakers will be provided with a subsidy up to Rs 4 crore.
+Odia films which convey "Aesthetic Excellence, high technical standards and Social relevance" up to two additional eligible films by the same filmmakers will be provided with a higher subsidy up to Rs 4 crore.

 Objectives

 The key objectives of Odisha State Film Policy are :